yusin0624/final-project/README.md

 # Game Flow
 1. Menu: Show introductions and for players to enter their name.
-2. Gameplay phase: Consist of battle phase and transition phase.
+2. Gameplay phase: Alternates betweeen battle phase and transition phase.
 The player need to beat every monster met on the way.
 3. Ending: If the player defeats the ninth monster, they win the game.
 Otherwise, the game ends in failure.
 4. Leaderboard: Rank players' score and used time.
 5. Collection: Defeaing a monster can collect a correspond badge.